 Do you have your espuma?
 I hope you do.

 See, isn’t that easy?
-Now you can have your Cuban coffee morning, noon, and night.
+Now you can have your Cuban coffee whenever you desire.